Thousand Hours Schools

 In 2017, the second year into Thousand Hours, we took a small step into schools.
 That October, our team went into 6 schools in Ashford and asked the children and staff to join with us in collecting hours of kindness during the month of October.
 Needless to say, it was a massive success.
 We had such a great response from the staff, the children and the parents, and quickly realised the huge need for teaching kindness to the now generation- the children and young people in our society.

 In 2018, our schools list grew to 12 schools, who logged a whopping 10,478 hours of our 13,104 hours total, bringing little acts of kindness to their community.
 The children really do show us how to do it.

 Want to know more about Thousand Hours Schools?
 Scroll down for some child friendly Thousand Hours Activities, a bit more about how Thousand Hours looks in Schools, and to meet the school’s team!

-(If you’re a School, and would like to take part in the future, we’d love to hear from you and put you on the list for next year, just get in touch via the form below)!
+(If you’re a School, and would like to take part in Thousand Hours this year, or in the future, we’d love to hear from you, just get in touch via the form below)!

 My job as a teacher is to teach them [Children] life skills and prepare them for the life ahead… it’s not just to teach Maths, English, Reading, Writing and those things.
 Being kind is one of the most important things about living in a community.
 When we were going out and doing our acts of kindness… a lot of the people we spoke to said “There’s not enough of this.
 There’s not enough of people coming out and being kind.”
 It’s really important that more of this is happening.